andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 16 (Tom Baker)</sub>

-It’s not the best episode (a bit too much sitting around talking Plot Details for my liking), but there’s important set up for the season, and as it's a Robert Holmes-penned episode it's certainly watchable.
+It's not the best episode (a bit too much sitting around talking Plot Details for my liking), but there's important set up for the season, and as it's a Robert Holmes-penned episode it's certainly watchable.
 Besides: new companion!

 Story 98; 4 episodes - The Ribos Operation